kcadieux/comparch/readme.md

 halt			  #Halt the processor (eliminated the need to writing an infinite loop)
 ```

 - LiveCPU tool, allowing interactive assembly instruction execution from the ModelSim command line (also see LiveCPU.pdf).
+*Only available in the unpipelined processor.
 Most popular commands supported by LiveCPU:

 ```